Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 The **Web of Trust** is a decentralized trust model addressing the issues of public key authentication in a CA-based PKI system.
 An example of Web of Trust is PGP (Pretty Good Privacy) and its open-source implementation GPG (GNU PGP Guard).

+### Certificate Transparency (CT)

+Certificate Transparency is an open framework developed by Google that provides a publicly auditable record of all issued digital certificates.
+All issued SSL/TLS certificates must be submitted to the CT logs, an append-only record of certificates.
+The CT logs can be monitored for any suspicious certificates on a given domain.

+CT logs help avoiding maliciously or mistakenly issued certificates to go unnoticed.
+A hacked or negligent CA can issue certificates for any websites and create a risk of MitM attack.
+CT logs simplify the detection of such malicious certificates.

+CT logs can be used by attackers to identify some subdomains of their target.

 ## Quantum Cryptography